A lattice on Dyck paths close to the Tamari lattice: Enumeration of intervals

 From Lemma~\ref{le3} and Lemma~\ref{le4} and after a straightforward substitution, we obtain a system of equations.

 \begin{thm} The following system of functional equations holds:

 \end{thm}

 In order to compute $J(x,1)$, we use the kernel method~\cite{ban, pro} on This method consists in cancelling the factor of $J(x,y)$ by finding $y$ as an algebraic function $y_0$ of $J(x,1)$ and $x$.
-So, if we substitute $y$ with $y_0$ in the right hand side of the equation, then it necessarily equals zero (in order to counterbalance the cancellation the left hand side).
+So, if we substitute $y_0$ for $y$ in the right hand side of the equation, then it necessarily equals zero (in order to counterbalance the cancellation on the left-hand side).
 So, we deduce the following system of equations that allows us to determine $J(x,1)$, and then $J(x,y)$: